Wednesday of the Thirty-first week in Ordinary Time

 who greatly delights in his commands.
 His posterity shall be mighty upon the earth;

 Light shines through the darkness for the upright;

 he is gracious and merciful and just.
 Well for the man who is gracious and lends,

 Lavishly he gives to the poor,

-his generosity shall endure forever;
+his justice shall endure forever;

 his horn shall be exalted in glory.